CodingCellist/idris2-dot-parse/README.md

     - [x] keywords
     - [x] compass points
     - [ ] (the other terminals?...)
+  - [ ] "any amount of whitespace may be inserted between the terminals" (from the DOT language reference)
   - [x] identifiers
   - [x] assignment (_ID_ '=' _ID_)
+  - [ ] handle string concatenation
   - [x] attributes
     - [x] `a_list`
     - [x] `attr_list`